PranithaAmruthaVeldanda/Exploratory-data-analysis-on-covid-/README.md

-## Project Group 3
 ## Exploratory Data Analysis of COVID’19 impact on Community Mobility

-### Team Members:

-- Shiva Sai Praneeth Chakinala-  801147603
-- Chaitanya Kintali 	          -	 801097831
-- Prashanth Minkuri    	       -  801166901
-- Pranitha Amrutha Veldanda    -  801166969

 ## Project Introduction:

 We will be performing Exploratory Data Analysis on the Community Mobility Reports data provided by Google during the pandemic period and analyze how the mobility of people to various popular public places has changed.
 We will try to extract various insights such as how the visits and duration of stay at different places changed compared to a baseline and the number of COVID positive cases.
 The baseline is considered as the median value for the corresponding day of the 5- week period duration Jan 3–Feb 6, 2020.